-DNRC Water-Rights Mapper data
+DNRC Water-Rights Mapper data:

 The DNRC has a GIS program that is used by its claims examiners to evaluate SB76 filed claims in the Montana water-rights adjudication process.
 This evaluation is based on 1980 imagery and includes areas that are not included in the previous data.
 The data that is not included is added to the data set.

-Montana Water Resource Survey (WRS)
+Montana Water Resource Survey (WRS):

-The Montana Water Resources Surveys are a comprehensive county-by-county assessment of Montana's historical water use.
+The Montana Water Resources Surveys are a comprehensive county by county assessment of Montana's historical water use.
 This data was collected and published from 1943 thru 1965 by the State Engineers Office and from 1966 thru 1971 by the Water Conservation Board (both predecessors of the current DNRC).
 Most published surveys consist primarily of two parts: Part I; a known historical account of water use in the county, and Part II; survey maps of current water use at the time of publishing.
 The survey data was derived from courthouse records in conjunction with individual contacts with landowners, field investigations and aerial photography.
 Data collected from various other agencies and resources were also used.
-This information, while dated, is an excellent and detailed source of information on irrigated acreage at a point in time and was integrated with the DOR FLU, DNRC Water Rights Mapper, and other information (for example data produced by the Reserved Water Rights Compact Commission; mapping prepared by consultants for special projects (for example, irrigated acreage mapped in the late 2000's to support Montana's U.S. Supreme Court litigation with Wyoming) to provide a current day estimate of irrigated acreage in the Montana portion of the Upper Missouri River Basin.
+This information, while dated, is an excellent and detailed source of information on irrigated acreage at a point in time and was integrated with the DOR FLU, DNRC Water Rights Mapper, and other information (for example data produced by the Reserved Water Rights Compact Commission; mapping prepared by consultants for special projects.

-Final Irrigation GIS Data
+Final Irrigation GIS Data.

-All of the data sets were filtered to eliminate polygons less than 5.0 acre in size and an ESRI shapefile was produced with the following attributes:
+All of the data sets were filtered to eliminate polygons less than 5.0 acre in size and an ESRI shapefile was produced with the following attribute: